CenturyLinkCloud/PublicKB/Ecosystem Partners/Partner Integration Resources/howto-migrate-heroku-addon-to-addon-engine.md

 }
 ```

-All of the attributes and their values returned in the provision response body's `config` block are then provided to the consumer of the service instance.
+Only the `config` fields that were defined in the Add-on service manifest `config_vars`  and their values returned in the provision response body's `config` block are then provided to the consumer of the service instance.

 The deprovision request is slightly different.
 The Heroku Add-ons expect the URL to be `[base_url]/phpfog/resources/:id`.
 The path `/phpfog/resources` is not needed for Add-on Engine integration.
 Here is an example request: